gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/US2 Class Diagrams.md

   case of leakable tiles (conduits) can be seen in the use case "Update leakable block tile".

 Note: the <<use>> dependency between Leaks and Tile isn't present to represent the particular dependencies being used within the sequence diagram for this use case.
+Also, many tiles can have the same Building, but I didn't model this in the class diagram because a Building only knows it's base tile, and other tiles are accessed via linked tiles, neither of which is strictly relevant for the corresponding sequence diagram.

 ## Update building
 ![UpdateBuilding.png](assets/cdUpdateBuilding.png)